Engfa Waraha

-In 2024, she starred in the movie The Paradise of Thorns, which broke the 150M baht box office record and earned her the Best Actress of the Year award at the 2025 Thailand Box Office Awards.
-Her performance and advocacy work gained international recognition, including an honor at the Red Sea Film Festival Foundation the Women in Cinema Gala held during the 2025 Cannes Film Festival.
-Her efforts also sparked important discourse around LGBTQ rights in Thailand.
+She made her acting debut in 2023 in the drama TV series Show Me Love, and in 2024 her film debut in The Paradise of Thorns.
+It won her the Best Actress of the Year award at the 2025 Thailand Box Office Awards and broke the 150M baht box office record.
+She was honored at the Red Sea Film Festival Foundation the Women in Cinema Gala held during the 2025 Cannes Film Festival.
+Her acting roles also sparked discourse around LGBTQ rights in Thailand.

 Early life and career

-Waraha was born on 15 February 1995 in Uthai Thani province into a family of musicians; her father was a keyboardist and her mother was a luk thung (Thai pop-country) singer.
-She has 2 older sisters, Keytawan and Plaifa (also known as Daaddaew).
+Engfa Waraha was born on 15 February 1995 in Uthai Thani province into a family of musicians; her father was a eyboard player and her mother was a luk thung (Thai pop-country) singer.
+She has two siblings.

-Since she was born into a musical family, Waraha was able to learn musical skills from her parents, and began performing on stage at the age of six.
-Moreover, her acquaintance and closeness with hometown traditions since childhood inspired her to dream of becoming a Likay, as well as a Thai blessing ceremonial officiant (ช่างทำขวัญ).
-At the age of 17, due to her father's terminal cancer, she signed a 12-year contract with the Bangkok-based artist management organ Sangravee Entertainment to pay for her father's cancer treatment, and released four singles; two in 2015 and the rest in 2016.
-Later in 2013, a year after her father's death, she had the opportunity to meet with a master of the Thai blessing ceremony Phonraphee Maneethai (พรระพี มณีไทย) who later persuaded her to study to be an officiant skill, as well as a Thai verse singing (ขับเสภา) until proficient enough to be able to use it for a career.
+Waraha began performing on stage at the age of six.
+At the age of 17, she signed a 12-year contract with the Bangkok-based artist management organ Sangravee Entertainment to pay for her father's cancer treatment, and released four singles; two in 2015 and the rest in 2016.
+In 2013, she met with a master of the Thai blessing ceremony Phonraphee Maneethai (พรระพี มณีไทย) who later persuaded her to study to be an officiant, and Thai verse singing (ขับเสภา) until proficient enough to be able to use it for a career.
 In addition, before entering the national entertainment industry, she also worked as a waitress, greengrocer, food vendor, caddie, and model.

 Waraha became known as Engfa Sangravee after participating in the seventh season of the reality singing contest The Voice Thailand in 2018.
-She was eliminated in the knockout round, of the second phase of the contest.
-Since then, she has appeared in several TV programs, such as a guest appearance in the situation comedy Pen Tor and Raberd Terd Terng, as well as taking part in many game show programmes, such as 123 Ranking Show, Still Standing Thailand, and Guess My Age.
+She was eliminated in the second phase of the contest.
+Waraha has appeared in several TV and game show programs, including the situation comedy Pen Tor and Raberd Terd Terng, 123 Ranking Show, Still Standing Thailand, and Guess My Age.

 Pageantry

-In 2020, Waraha entered the Miss Grand Suphanburi contest, a provincial preliminary pageant for Miss Grand Thailand, but withdraw due to contractual problems.
-She returned to pageantry in 2022 and won Miss Grand Bangkok 2022.
-She then went on to win Miss Grand Thailand 2022.
+In 2020, Waraha entered the provincial pageant, Miss Grand Suphanburi, but withdraw due to contractual problems.
+She won Miss Grand Bangkok 2022, and Miss Grand Thailand 2022, and was first runner-up at Miss Grand International 2022.

-She also took part in Miss Grand International 2022 and was first runner-up.